Welcome to Injustice At Work

 InjusticeAtWork.com is the outgrowth of two blogs, When the Abuser Goes to Work and Age Discrimination in Employment.

-I edited a three-volume series on domestic violence law in the 1990s.
-Thereafter, I began to notice that bad managers use essentially the same power and control techniques employed by DV abusers.
-I discovered the U.S. is far behind other industrialized countries in protecting workers from emotional abuse, now a recognized form of workplace violence.
-When the Abuser Goes to Work began as a public service in 2011.
+I became interested in the topic of workplace abuse after I edited a three-volume series of books on domestic violence law in the 1990s.
+I began to notice that some managers use power and control techniques employed by DV abusers.
+I then discovered the U.S. is far behind other industrialized countries in protecting workers from emotional abuse, which now a recognized form of workplace violence.

-Please support my work by recommending InjusticeAtWork and, if possible, subscribing.
+I hope you will consider supporting my work by recommending InjusticeAtWork and, if possible, subscribing.

 Subscribe to INJUSTICE AT WORK